 - **Radiation therapy** (for localized treatment)

-The final response synthesizes information from the PubMed result and extends it with the LLM's general medical knowledge about lung cancer treatments.
+Here, we can see the final answer built on the PubMed result, extended with the model's general medical knowledge about lung cancer treatments.

 | Scenario | LLM Behaviour |